TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 We're committed to keeping your personal and financial information safe and secure.

 **Privacy**Learn how we collect and use information. **Card security**Free Total Security Protection® on all cards. **Mobile security**Convenience, safety and security **Email fraud**Learn to recognize it in your inbox.
 Suspicious email?
-Here's how to recognize and report ›› Protect your PC
+Here's how to recognize and report ›› Protect your PC McAfee Internet Security

 As an Online Banking customer, you're entitled to a free year of McAfee Internet Security ››

 Lost or stolen card?
+Report a lost or stolen card

 Be sure to notify us promptly.
 You won't be liable for any fraudulent activity ››

 Got questions?
+Protecting Your Information FAQs

 We have answers.
 Explore our FAQs about privacy and security ››